Essential Real Estate Forms and Documents for Massachusetts Home Sellers

 In Massachusetts, sellers need to give these documents to buyers:

-• Radon Disclosure: Not always required, but it’s a good idea to share any test results with buyers.
+- Radon Disclosure: Not always required, but sharing any test results with buyers is a good idea.

-• Seller’s Statement of Property Condition: Gives details about the physical condition of the house.
+- Seller’s Statement of Property Condition: Gives details about the house’s physical condition.

-These documents are important.
+These documents are essential.
 They help make sure everyone knows about the house’s condition.

 Understanding the Lead Paint and Radon Disclosure Requirements

-For radon, it isn’t always required to disclose, but sharing test results can build trust.
-Putting radon info in the Massachusetts property disclosure form is a good practice.
+Disclosure isn’t always required for radon, but sharing test results can build trust.
+It’s a good practice to include radon information in the Massachusetts property disclosure form.

 Consequences of Failing to Disclose Relevant Information